 All pregnant women in the UK are offered antenatal screening tests*.
 Most women will be reassured by the results but some (approximately 5%) will be given a result that leads to decisions about diagnostic testing.

-Diagnostic tests such as CVS and amniocentesis carry a small risk (between 0.5 and 1%) of miscarriage which means the decision about whether to have them can be difficult.
+Diagnostic tests such as CVS and amniocentesis carry a small risk (approximately 0.5% or 1 in 200) of miscarriage which means the decision about whether to have them can be difficult.
 Unfortunately, there is no other way of knowing for sure whether your baby has Down’s syndrome and certain other genetic disorders.

-*ultrasound scans can suggest there might be a problem (as in screening for Down’s syndrome) or confirm there is a problem (as in diagnosing spina bifida).
+*ultrasound scans can suggest there might be a condition (as in screening for Down’s syndrome) or confirm there is a condition (as in diagnosing spina bifida).